-Hair loss in both men and women is called androgenetic alopecia, and it’s related to the hormone testosterone.
-A conversion of this hormone into a molecule called DHT causes hair follicles to shrink, resulting in hair loss.
+Hair loss in both men and women is called androgenetic alopecia, and it’s common as everyone ages.
+It’s caused by the hormone testosterone, and its conversion into a molecule called DHT.
+This alteration causes hair follicles to shrink, resulting in hair loss.
 Men have more testosterone than women do, so balding is more common in men.

-Saw palmetto is a plant with small berries that has been used by Native Americans as medicine and food for hundreds of years.
-There is evidence that this herbal remedy may treat an enlarged prostate.
-It also has been used to treat hair loss, bladder infections, prostate cancer, and decreased sexual drive.
+Saw palmetto is an alternative remedy used to treat hair loss.
+It’s a plant with small berries that has been used by Native Americans as medicine and food for hundreds of years.
+There’s evidence that this herbal remedy may treat an enlarged prostate.
+It also has been used to treat:

-Research on the effectiveness of saw palmetto in treating hair loss is limited, but promising.
+Research on whether saw palmetto works to treat hair loss is limited but promising.
 An extract of saw palmetto berries may block 5-alpha-reductase, an enzyme that converts testosterone to DHT.
-DHT is the molecule responsible for hair loss, and also is involved in the enlargement of the prostate.
+DHT is the molecule responsible for hair loss and also is involved in the enlargement of the prostate.

 Saw palmetto comes in several different forms, including: